vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

    https://www.youtube.com/watch?v=eVVaqFDG6Fo and identifying the minimum volume in each ear at which I can make out the words, using both normal headphones and bone conduction headphones.
-I use a Macbook Air I use the fine-grained control of volume by using alt+shift when adjusting the volume, allowing for 64 volume levels in total.
+I use a Macbook Air.
+I use the fine-grained control of volume by using alt+shift when adjusting the volume, allowing for 64 volume levels in total.